1970 24 Hours of Le Mans: Night

 At 1.45am Ickx's epic charge came to a tragic end.
 He was trying to unlap himself from Siffert when the Ferrari's rear brakes failed approaching the Ford chicane.
 He crashed into a sodden sandbank and was launched over it, bursting into flame and killing track marshal Jacques Argoud and injuring another.
 Ickx himself was unharmed.
 With all 4 works Ferraris out, the Ferrari challenge to Porsche was effectively over.

-The Siffert/Redman JWA Porsche continued to run strongly, building up a huge 10-lap lead by 2am.
+The Siffert/Redman JWAE Porsche continued to run strongly, building up a huge 10-lap lead by 2am.
 That was until Siffert accidentally missed a gear-change lapping back-markers and broke the engine.
 So at half-time, the lead had passed to the Porsche-Salzburg's third car of Herrmann/Attwood (176 laps) that had been lapping consistently and moving up steadily from its lowly grid position of 15th.
 Martini's psychedelic longtail was second, three laps back.
 But soon after water got into electrics and it lost time, dropping two places.
 Elford/Ahrens had pushed back up to 3rd (172 laps) and the Lins/Marko 908 in 4th (171 laps) had a handy 5-lap lead in the Group 6 category over Stommelen's Alfa Romeo in 5th.